 Looking for a few recommendations?
 We have a few for the Las Terrenas area: this one is a good pick and volunteers have loved this one, too.
 Los Cocos at Playa Bonita is another popular option but you’re welcome to find others.
 Need another option?
-Here's one with a pool.
-Groups have also liked this Penthouse or this villa.
+Here's one with a pool (same as this one).
+Groups have also liked this Penthouse or this villa, same with this spot.

 How Long Should I Stay?